ipfabric/docs/docs/overview/licensing.md

 ### Release 4.4.0

-From version `4.4.0`, every device (virtual or physical) will consume one license.
+Starting from version `4.4.0`, every device (virtual or physical) will consume one license.
 This now applies to devices where information is collected via CLI or API.
-The only exception is wireless access points, which don't consume any licenses.
+The only exception is wireless access points, which do not consume any licenses.

 This change in licensing will affect the following vendors:

 * SD-WAN -- Versa, Viptela, Silver Peak
 * Wireless access points -- Meraki, Juniper MIST
-* Cloud Infrastructure -- AWS, Azure
+* Cloud infrastructure -- AWS, Azure

 ### Releases <= 4.3.x

 For versions `4.3.x` or older, every device (virtual or physical) with information collected via CLI will consume one license.
 Any devices with information collected via API would _not_ consume a license.
-Examples of API-collected devices are SD-WAN (Versa, Viptela, Silver Peak), cloud wireless (Meraki) and cloud infrastructure (AWS).
+Examples of API-collected devices are SD-WAN (Versa, Viptela, Silver Peak), cloud wireless (Meraki), and cloud infrastructure (AWS).

 ## Expired License